 69. High quality images

 Just as a properly-crafted cover will draw leads in, high quality pictures, illustrations and design will help to keep them engaged.
 The visual scheme of your white paper should be consistent throughout.
 It must relate, in some way, to the subject matter.
-That could mean relevant stock photos, or it could mean illustrations you’ve created especially for the content.
+That could mean relevant stock photos or illustrations you’ve created especially for the content.
 You need to use images that are engaging without being distracting.
 Leave leads with the impression that you’re running a slick operation.
 Which you are, obviously.

 70. A persuasive pitch